evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 ---
 title: Audi Q4 50 e-tron
 linktitle: Q4 50 e-tron
-description: Audi Q4 50 e-tron is a luxury SUV with a WLTP range of up to 488 km (303 miles).
+description: Audi Q4 50 e-tron is an all-electric premium SUV with a WLTP range of up to 488 km (303 miles).
 We have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->